oemof/oemof-solph/doc/oemof_solph.rst

 If you call dump/restore with any parameters, the dump will be stored as *'es_dump.oemof'* into the *'.oemof/dumps/'* folder created in your HOME directory.

-In the outputlib the results will be converted to a pandas MultiIndexDataFrame.
+In the outputlib the results will be converted to a pandas MultiIndex DataFrame.
 This makes it easy to plot, save or process the results.
 See :ref:`oemof_outputlib_label` for more information.

 .. _investment_mode_label: